 - The applicant submits the map to the Development Services Customer Service Center.
 A licensed North Carolina professional land surveyor must prepare, stamp and seal a map for recording.
 Consult a surveyor well in advance of the need to record the map.
 For maps that required approval of legal document related to an approved preliminary subdivision, the legal documents are required to be submitted with the recorded map.

 - Use of public rights-of-way may require approval of an encroachment agreement by the City Council.
-Some types of downtown encroachments may be approved administratively.
-See Private Use of Public Spaces Requirements.

 - The applicant is notified by telephone to pick up the marked-up copy and comment sheet at the Development Services Customer Service Center.